dotnet/docs-aspire/docs/messaging/kafka-integration.md

 }
 ```

-The value provided as connection string is set to the `BootstrapServers`  property of the produced `IProducer<TKey, TValue>` or `IConsumer<TKey, TValue>` instance.
+The connection string value is set to the `BootstrapServers`  property of the produced `IProducer<TKey, TValue>` or `IConsumer<TKey, TValue>` instance.
 For more information, see [BootstrapServers](https://docs.confluent.io/platform/current/clients/confluent-kafka-dotnet/_site/api/Confluent.Kafka.ClientConfig.html#Confluent_Kafka_ClientConfig_BootstrapServers).

 ### Use configuration providers